Data types in Power BI Desktop

 Decimal Number – Represents a 64 bit (eight-byte) floating point number.
 It’s the most common number type and corresponds to numbers as you usually think of them.
 Although designed to handle numbers with fractional values, it also handles whole numbers.
 The Decimal Number type can handle negative values from -1.79E +308 through -2.23E -308, 0, and positive values from 2.23E -308 through 1.79E + 308.
 For example, numbers like 34, 34.01, and 34.000367063 are valid decimal numbers.
 The largest value that can be represented in a Decimal Number type is 15 digits long.
 The decimal separator can occur anywhere in the number.
 The Decimal Number type corresponds to how Excel stores its numbers.

-Power BI Desktop supports five Date/Time data types in Query View and three in the Report View and model.
+Power BI Desktop supports five Date/Time data types in Query View.
 Both Date/Time/Timezone and Duration are converted during load into the model.
 The Power BI Desktop data model only supports date/time, but they can be formatted as dates or times independently.

 Date – Represents just a Date (no time portion).
 When converted into the model, a Date is the same as a Date/Time value with zero for the fractional value.

 Time – Represents just Time (no Date portion).
 When converted into the model, a Time value is the same as a Date/Time value with no digits to the left of the decimal place.

 Date/Time/Timezone – Represents a UTC Date/Time with a timezone offset.
 It’s converted into Date/Time when loaded into the model.
 The Power BI model doesn't adjust the timezone based on a user's location or locale etc. If a value of 09:00 is loaded into the model in the USA, it will display as 09:00 wherever the report is opened or viewed.